 Institutional Investor Horizons, Information Environment, and Firm Financing Decisions

 We provide evidence that investment horizons of institutional shareholders affect firms’ financing decisions.
-We find that more short-term institutional ownership increases the likelihood of equity issues relative to debt issues, the size of equity issues, and the likelihood of long-term debt issues relative to short-term debt issues.
-These results suggest that short-horizon institutions, backed by buy-side research, improve the transparency of the information environment (e.g., through informed trading and monitoring via 'exit'), which allows firms to issue securities that are more sensitive to information asymmetry.
-Furthermore, short-horizon institutional ownership has stronger effects on firms’ financing decisions when sell-side analyst coverage is lower, indicating that buy-side information production substitutes for sell-side coverage when the latter becomes scarcer.
-Our results are robust to endogeneity of institutional ownership.
+We find that short-term institutional ownership positively affects firms’ likelihood of equity relative to debt issues, the size of equity issues, and the likelihood of long-term relative to short-term debt issues.
+Firms held more by short-term institutions have lower financial leverage and longer debt maturities.
+These results suggest that short-horizon institutions, backed by buy-side research, improve the transparency of the information environment, which allows firms to issue more information-sensitive securities.
+Our findings suggest that institutional investor horizons influence firms’ financing decisions by shaping their information environment.

 JEL Classification: G32, D82, G20